kubernetes-retired/service-catalog/docs/devguide.md

 * The Makefile assumes you're running `make` from the root of the repo.
 * There are some source files that are generated during the build process.
   These will be prefixed with `zz`.
-* A Docker Image called "scbuildimage" will be used.
-The image isn't pre-built and pulled from a public registry.
-Instead, it is built from source contained within the service catalog repository.
 * While many people have utilities, such as editor hooks, that auto-format their go source files with `gofmt`, there is a Makefile target called `format` which can be used to do this task for you.